 Clear initial data can be promoted through careful design of data collection forms, and training of individuals in data collection and follow-up (e.g., investigators, drug sales representatives).

+To ensure that the selected MedDRA term accurately reflects the given scenario, all information that is relevant (including contextual) for term selection needs to be available (e.g., in the verbatim text) to coders, autoencoding systems and reviewers.

+This is true in all cases and may be of particular relevance for age or gender information as well as medication error, overdose, abuse, misuse, lack of effect, off label use or product defects scenarios.

 Term selection should be reviewed by a qualified individual, i.e., a person with medical background or training who has also received MedDRA training.

 Human oversight of term selection performed by IT tools (such as an autoencoder) is needed to assure that the end result fully reflects the reported information and makes medical sense.